Jenjenn/sapgui_export/README.md

 ## Additional Notes

 The script will "take over" and relocate your mouse cursor in some situations.
 This is unfortunately required for some screens due to the design of SAPGUI.
-In these scenarios I need to move the mouse for the click to register in the correct position.
+In these scenarios I need to actually move the mouse for the click to register in the correct position.
 I try to avoid this where possible and where I can't avoid this I will try and put the mouse back where I found it ;)

+Running as Administrator.
+There are small delays (~10 ms) between each key press & click.
+In order to improve the reliability of the script, I block all user input while moving the mouse for clicks and unblock once the mouse is back in its original position.
+Blocking does not work unless the script is running as Administrator.

 The hotkey which activates the script can only be customized by editing the `sapgui_export.ahk` file directly.
 It is done so at the `` Up::` line.
 See the [AutoHotkey KeyList](https://autohotkey.com/docs/KeyList.htm) for possible key combinations are possible.